JiM in the News

 Torn Apart Under Trump Six Years Ago, a Guatemalan Father and Son Still Hope to Reunite

 Thousands of immigrant children were separated from their parents at the border during the first Trump administration.
 And while a court ruled the government should reunite these families, hundreds still remain apart.
+Featuring our Legal Director, Nan Schivone, and Gabriel Zelada, one of our Guatemalan-based Defenders.

 Latino USA in partnership with El Faro English